 The Nominating and Corporate Governance Committee makes recommendations regarding corporate governance, the composition of our Board, identification, evaluation and nomination of director candidates (consistent with criteria approved by the Board) and the structure and composition of committees of our Board.
 In addition, the Nominating and Corporate Governance Committee is responsible for developing and recommending corporate governance guidelines to our Board, as applicable to the Company.
-The Nominating and Corporate Governance Committee met four times during 2020.
+The Nominating and Corporate Governance Committee met three times during 2022.

-Our Nominating and Corporate Governance Committee consists of Paul Truex and Robert J. Wills.
+Our Nominating and Corporate Governance Committee consists of Lisa M. Giles and Robert J. Wills.
 The chair of our Nominating and Corporate Governance Committee is Robert J. Wills.
+Paul Truex was a member of our Nominating and Corporate Governance Committee until he chose not to stand for reelection in connection with our 2022 annual meeting shareholders.
 Each member of the Nominating and Corporate Governance Committee is a non-employee director within the meaning of Rule 16b-3 of the rules promulgated under the Exchange Act, an independent director as defined by the Nasdaq Listing Rules and is free from any relationship that would interfere with the exercise of his independent judgment, as determined by the Board in accordance with the applicable Nasdaq Listing Rules.